Barend du Plessis: Political career

 Du Plessis's father was an active member of the National Party and a political career was always a part of his aspirations.
 He had already worked for the National Party during elections and the Republic referendum of 1960.
 In 1966, he became an official member of the National Party.
 After entering his first step in community service in 1972 as an elected official to the Johannesburg City Council, he rapidly advanced himself and was chosen as vice mayor in 1974.
-He also ran as the NP candidate in Florida, Gauteng in the same year and won the seat from the United Party.
+He also ran as the NP candidate in the Florida constituency in the same year and won the seat from the United Party.

 In his capacity as a cabinet minister, he served as a member of the Elected Committee on Public Accounts from 1976-81.
 He was also elected as secretary of the National Party Study Group on Finance from 1979-81.
 He was also the Information Officer for the National Party from 1977-81.
 In 1982, he was elected chairman of the committee that studied South African Broadcasting, but remained interested in finance and economics and was eventually elected Minister of Foreign Affairs and Information.
 Until this appointment, he served as director for twelve companies.

 As a minister, he was concerned with the Government's relationship with the press.
 In his first few weeks, he made some controversial statements regarding the SABC 's broadcasting Conservative Party propaganda and reporting on government affairs.
 He was also present, along with Pik Botha, Minister of Foreign Affairs, at the negotiations with Angolan leaders.